 Obviously, I’m no stuffing expert, but this turned out very good.
 My picky eater said it was the best stuffing he’s ever had.
 One of my other kids wanted to know why we only have stuffing at Thanksgiving.
 He’d be happy to have this stuffing more often.

 I chose to use poultry seasoning because I like to take some shortcuts where I can, and because it has such a classic stuffing flavor.
 I can put poultry seasoning on anything and my husband says, “It tastes like stuffing.”
 Personally, I think it should be called stuffing seasoning.
 If you prefer, you can use individual herbs, but I don’t have any amounts to give you.
 If you do use poultry seasoning, be sure to read the label since it is a combination of things and make sure there’s nothing off limits in it.
 There shouldn’t be, but make sure.

-- 1 recipe French bread (two loaves), cooled and cubed (about 12 c.)
+- 1 recipe gluten-free French bread (two loaves), cooled and cubed (about 12 cups)

-- 1 c. chopped celery with leaves (about 3 med. stalks)
+- 1 cup chopped celery with leaves (about 3 med. stalks)

-- 1/2 c butter or margarine (I used 1/4 c. clarified butter + 1/4 c.
+- 1/2 cup butter or margarine (I used 1/4 c. clarified butter + 1/4 c.
 Earth Balance soy free margarine)